 The computer's operating system is the lowest-level software running on your computer.
 It coordinates the use of the computer's hardware resources, such as its CPU, memory and I/O devices.
 Beyond this, it provides security, protecting users from each other and providing a firewall to protect access through the network.
-In this course, we study a variety of techniques used in operating systems to perform these services, including concurrency, CPU scheduling, memory management, file systems and security.
+In this course, we study a variety of techniques used in operating systems to perform these services, including CPU scheduling, memory management, concurrency, and file systems.

-This course is programming intensive and assumes you have substantial experience using Java.
+This course is programming intensive.
 Prereqisite: Computer Science 221.

 Learning Outcomes: In this course students will learn:

 Students will learn alternative strategies for the tasks that an operating system performs, such as alternative approaches to CPU scheduling and memory management.
-Exercises will involve evaluating the behavior of running systems, studying well-known algorithms, and implementing pieces of an operating system.
+Exercises will involve evaluating the behavior of running systems, studying well-known algorithms, and implementing pieces of an operating system in C.